IDAHO

 • Soil and Groundwater Remediation

-Over the coming decade, cleanup activities at the INL Site will focus on completing treatment of remaining liquid sodium-bearing waste, buried waste exhumation, shipment of remaining TRU waste, and decommissioning and closure of facilities at the RWMC and INTEC.
+Over the course of the next decade, cleanup activities at the INL Site will focus on completing treatment of remaining liquid sodium-bearing waste, facility decontamination and demolition at Naval Reactors Facility (NRF), shipping the remaining balance of TRU waste, and demolition and closure of facilities at RWMC and INTEC.

 The full Idaho Strategic Vision is available here.